57blocks/website-article/articles/Exploration of The Web3 Account Abstraction/README.md

 Given these limitations, the concept of Account Abstraction (AA) accounts has started to take shape.

+## The Concept of Account Abstraction

 The concept of AA accounts was initially proposed in [EIP-2938](https://eips.ethereum.org/EIPS/eip-2938), which introduced a complete concept for account abstraction.
 Subsequently, [EIP-3074](https://eips.ethereum.org/EIPS/eip-3074) introduced a new OpCode AUTH (0xf6) and AUTHCALL (0xf7) for "authorizing smart contracts to act on behalf of EOAs."
 Finally, [EIP-4337](https://eips.ethereum.org/EIPS/eip-4337) completed the task of account abstraction with maximum compatibility, and currently, we refer to AA wallets as Smart Wallets or Smart Contract Accounts (SCA).

 ## Here is the Workflow of Account Abstraction
 1. The user creates a User Operation.